+Figure 8.
+The layout of the DAQ system.

-Data from pixel and strip planes are formatted differently, so we use the Merger program to combine data from the different stations and reconstruct full events.
+Data from pixel and strip planes are formatted differently, so we use the Merger program to combine them and reconstruct full events.
 The FSSR 8-bit hit BCO is combined with a 48-bit BCO (the Long BCO) sent out by the CAPTAN to generate what we call the Event BCO.
 An event is a set of plane hits associated with a particular trigger number.

 The trigger is also timestamped in the strip CAPTANs with 8 bits of the BCO and then associated in the Merger to the appropriate Event BCO.
 Pixel and strip events are then connected to each other by their trigger numbers.